JoeyRussoniello/rust-autograder-setup/README.md

 ## Upcoming Features

-- Markdown table support to export test cases and documentation to template READMEs
 - Additional CLI improvements and configuration options
 - Publish to `crates.io` for installation via `cargo install autograder-setup`